 Union Budget for 2023-24 was expected to lay foundation for future with 33% increase in capital outlay to ₹10 lakh crore through schemes like PM Ghati Shakthi, productivity enhancement and investment in emerging opportunities.
-Apart from these, measures like acceleration of road construction by 20% indicate interactional of the data of the state of the data of
+Apart from these, measures like acceleration of road construction by 20% indicate strengthening of India's position as long term and credible global supplier of Goods and Services.
+The Budget also draws road map for transforming India into developed nation in Amrit Kal phase.

-INDIA OVERTAKES UK TO BECOME FIFTH
+INDIA OVERTAKES UK TO BECOME FIFTH BIGGEST ECONOMY